youngbryanyu/titan-health-app/README.md

 Specialized dining court integration features are included for students @ Purdue.

 ## Contributing
 ~~If you are interested in contributing, reach out to `youngyu2002@gmail.com`.~~ This project has currently been paused.
-If you are interested in running it or extending it, you will need to:
+If you are interested in extending it, you will need to:
-1. Fork the repo (or clone it)
+1. Fork the repo
 2. Set up your own MongoDB Atlas database instance
 3. Fill in the required fields in the `./backend/.env` file (see [./backend/.env.example](./backend/.env.example) for the required fields).